Owen and Maddy looking up at Mr. Melancholy as the moon in I Saw the TV Glow

 Much of the beginning of the movie is vibes.
 I dig those vibes, especially the music, but it was hard to join in the nostalgia because much of the representation of TV, VHS tapes, and the environment was discordant in time.

 There’s no way a poor kid with an abusive single stepfather and no job just has dozens of blank VHS tapes she can just give away to a friend.
 Those things weren’t expensive, but they weren’t nothing either.
 This is a stupid detail of my own memories swapping between one or two tapes and continuously recording and re-recording over them because they were so precious.
-Such a minor detail I felt my nostalgia snag on whenever it appeared.
+A minor detail I felt my nostalgia snag on whenever it appeared.

 And perhaps triggering that memory at all was a success of the movie’s intent.
 Perhaps it was about pronouncing the distorting effects of nostalgia’s rose-tinted glasses.